How can I protect myself against scams on Black Friday and Cyber Monday?

 What can I do if I have been scammed?

-You may have numerous options if you believe you have been scammed or are part of an ongoing scam.
-You might be able to dispute a payment or credit card charge you believe is fraudulent by notifying your bank, credit card company or the payment processor.
+You have numerous options if you believe you have been scammed or are part of an ongoing scam.
+You can dispute a payment or credit card charge you believe is fraudulent by notifying your bank, credit card company or the payment processor.

 You can file a police report for identity theft and prepare an ID Theft Affidavit.
 Multiple government entities and private organizations might be able to help you, depending on the circumstances.
 These are some organizations you can reach out to: